SafiaJotey/holiday_hype_front-end/README.md

-# Trust-Health-Care
+#Dream Travel

+This project was bootstrapped with [Dream Travel client side](https://dream-travel-2022.web.app/).
-This project was bootstrapped with [Dream Travel](https://dream-travel-2022.web.app/).
+This project was bootstrapped with [Dream Travel server side](https://limitless-oasis-74220.herokuapp.com/).

 ## Description
 Dream Travel, A Travel agency. which is providing six different Country tour packages to people.
 From the website, User can know details about Dream Travel and their services.